variotry/knockout-decorator/README.md

         public constructor()
         {
-            let rawObserbable = @kd.getObserbable<string>( this, "property" );
+            let rawObservable = @kd.getObservable<string>( this, "property" );
-            // rawObserbable will be null.
+            // rawObservable will be null.

-            // you must not execute Knockout Obserbable Array functions.
+            // you must not execute Knockout Observable Array functions.
             // this.array.remove( ... );
         }

         // init is exexuted after constructor finish. public init()
         {
-            let rawObserbable = @kd.getObserbable<string>( this, "property" );
+            let rawObservable = @kd.getObservable<string>( this, "property" );
-            // rawObserbable will set raw obserbable object.
+            // rawObservable will set raw observable object.

-            // you can execute Knockout Obserbable Array functions. this.array.remove( ... );
+            // you can execute Knockout Observable Array functions. this.array.remove( ... );
         }
     }

 ### Use `@observable` decorator

-`@obserbable` decorator will convert to obserbable for individual properties.
+`@observable` decorator will convert to observable for individual properties.

 Attach "@kd.observable" to a property as the following.

     class Sample
     {
         @kd.observable
-        public firstName = "Vario";    // firstName is recognized as obserbable.
+        public firstName = "Vario";    // firstName is recognized as observable.

-        public lastName = "Tray";      // lastName isn't recognized as obserbable.
+        public lastName = "Tray";      // lastName isn't recognized as observable.

         public constructor()
         {
-            let rawObserbable = @kd.getObserbable<string>( this, "firstName" );
+            let rawObservable = @kd.getObservable<string>( this, "firstName" );
-            // rawObserbable will set raw obserbable object.
+            // rawObservable will set raw observable object.
-            // Unlike @track decorator, you can get or use obserbable object in constructor.
+            // Unlike @track decorator, you can get or use observable object in constructor.
         }
     }

 ### Use `@observableArray` decorator

-`@obserbableArray` decorator will convert to obserbable array for individual array properties.
+`@observableArray` decorator will convert to observable array for individual array properties.

 Attach "@kd.observableArray" to an Array property as the following.